About this article

 Regional gross value added (GVA)

-Regional gross value added (GVA) data provide an overview of economic performance at regional (NUTS1), sub-regional (NUTS2) and local area (NUTS3) levels, comparison between the countries and regions of the UK.
+Regional gross value added (GVA) data provide an overview of economic performance at regional, sub-regional, local area and local authority or council areas, including a comparison between the countries and regions of the UK.
 They provide information about regional economic diversity and the relative importance of different industries to regional economies.

 Regional gross disposable household income (GDHI)

-Estimates of regional gross disposable household income (GDHI) provide an overview of economic diversity and social welfare at regional, sub-regional and local area levels.
+Estimates of regional gross disposable household income (GDHI) provide an overview of economic diversity and social welfare at regional, sub-regional, local area and local authority or council areas.
 They supply information about the availability of disposable income throughout the UK.
-Disposable income is a concept which can be used to approximate the “material welfare” within the household sector, although the term “welfare” is commonly used in ways that go beyond financial wealth and, as such, cannot be measured by a single statistic.
+Disposable income is a concept that can be used to approximate the “material welfare” within the household sector, although the term “welfare” is commonly used in ways that go beyond financial wealth and, as such, cannot be measured by a single statistic.

 Estimates of regional GDHI are also used by the UK government and the devolved administrations:

-The ONS Regional Accounts team also receives general enquiries relating to these estimates from a diverse range of bodies including the Bank of England, other government departments, local authorities, business analysts, consultancy firms, financial institutions, economists, academics and the media (local and national).
+The Office for National Statistics Regional Accounts Team also receives general enquiries relating to these estimates from a diverse range of bodies including the Bank of England, other government departments, local authorities, business analysts, consultancy firms, financial institutions, economists, academics and the media (local and national).

 European Union use

-The production of regional gross value added (GVA) is a legal requirement under the European System of Accounts 2010 (ESA2010).
+The production of regional gross value added (GVA) is a legal requirement under the European System of Accounts 2010 (ESA 2010).
 The sub-regional estimates are used to inform European Union (EU) structural funding decisions.
-More information can be found in section 2.6.2 and 3.6 of the regional accounts methodology guide.
+More information can be found in Sections 2 and 5 of the regional accounts methodology guide.

-The production of regional disposable income of households is also a legal requirement under ESA2010.
+The production of regional disposable income of households is also a legal requirement under ESA 2010.
 Whereas gross disposable household income is compiled for UK domestic use, net disposable household income (NDHI) estimates are provided to Eurostat, which are net of consumption of fixed capital (CFC).
 The EU uses these NDHI estimates to inform regional policy and analysis, and to identify disparities in regional welfare across the member states.
-More information can be found in section 4.7.2 of the regional accounts methodology guide.
+More information can be found in Section 6 of the regional accounts methodology guide.

-Although domestic publication of regional gross fixed capital formation is suspended due to concerns regarding the quality and lack of suitable data sources, it remains a legal requirement under ESA2010.
-More information can be found in section 5.5 of the regional accounts methodology guide.
+Although domestic publication of regional gross fixed capital formation is suspended due to concerns regarding the quality and lack of suitable data sources, it remains a legal requirement under ESA 2010.
+More information can be found in Section 7 of the regional accounts methodology guide.

 Regional accounts hold a biannual government user group.
-The purpose of this group is to liaise with key users about UK regional accounts publications and methodological changes to UK regional accounts outputs; to inform key users about issues and developments affecting UK regional accounts outputs; and to provide the opportunity for users t contribute and influence the choices and priorities for UK regional accounts developments.
-If you would like more information about this government user group please contact email@example.com.
+The purpose of this group is to liaise with main users about UK Regional Accounts publications and methodological changes to UK Regional Accounts outputs; to inform main users about issues and developments affecting UK Regional Accounts outputs; and to provide the opportunity for users to contribute and influence the choices and priorities for UK Regional Accounts developments.

-Regional Accounts welcome any comments, questions or feedback.
-These can be emailed to email@example.com or via telephone on +44 (0)1633 456878.
+Regional accounts welcome any comments, questions or feedback.
+These can be emailed to email@example.com or via telephone on +44 (0)1633 456083.